Privacy Policy — Grok Automate

 scriptingTo clear stale Grok client-side state (localStorage, IndexedDB, cache) between queue items so prompt N doesn't get contaminated by prompt N-1.

-alarmsTo wake up the service worker briefly while a queue is running, and to reset the local daily counter at UTC midnight.
+alarmsTo keep the service worker alive briefly and schedule the next queue item while a queue is running, and to reset the local daily counter at UTC midnight.

 debuggerThe reason for the yellow "Grok Automate started debugging this browser" bar at the top of grok.com while the extension is running.
 Grok's TipTap/ProseMirror editor and React form-state only accept trusted keyboard input — synthetic events fired by a normal content script are ignored, which leaves the queue stuck.
 The Chrome DevTools Protocol is the only way to type prompts and press Enter in a way Grok's React state actually sees.
 We attach the debugger only to grok.com tabs, only while a queue item is processing, and detach automatically (35 s timeout) after each item.
 We never use it on any other site.

 The extension has no other host permissions.
-It cannot read, write, modify, or inject anything on any site other than grok.com.
+It cannot read, write, modify, or inject anything on any site other than grok.com and our own grokautomate.com (apex and www).

-This section applies only to users who choose to sign up for Pro.
-Free-tier users skip it entirely — they never trigger any of the behaviour described below.
+This section applies only to users who choose to create an account and sign in.
+Everyone else skips it entirely — they never trigger any of the behaviour described below.
+There is no paid tier and no billing; the optional account only carries a plan tier for higher automation limits, free through 2026.

 • Email + password